strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

 In the DigitalOcean App Platform there are App and Component-level environment variables.
 Strapi applications in production need App-level variables to set the database connection, and can use either Component or App-level variables for secrets storage.
 The following procedure is to add the database variables at the App level and store the Strapi secrets at the Component level.

-1. Add the following variables to the global environment table:
+1. Add the database, URL, and NODE_ENV variables to the global environment table:

     | Variable name     | Value          |
     |-------------------|----------------|